KoljaB/Linguflex/docs/home.md

 - Allows control over lights, including turning them on/off and setting their color.
 - Filters entities based on specified whitelist and blacklist criteria.
 - Extracts and processes relevant attributes for specific entity types.
+- Manages locks, including locking and unlocking doors.
+- Sets the temperature on climate control devices.
+- Retrieves various system configurations and settings.
+- Provides access to calendar events.
+- Retrieves the history and logbook entries of specific devices.
+- Fires custom events in the Home Assistant system.

 ## Examples